-For us, diversity includes race, religion, national origin, gender, ethnicity, sexual orientation, gender identity and expression, physical ability, interests and talents.
-We recognize that creating and sustaining a culture of diversity is more than policy statements and written goals.
+For us, inclusion and diversity includes race, religion, national origin, gender, ethnicity, sexual orientation, gender identity and expression, physical ability, interests and talents.
+We recognize that creating and sustaining a culture of inclusion is more than policy statements and written goals.
 It requires on-going initiatives to recruit, support and retain diverse attorneys and staff.
 We are committed to remaining ever vigilant on this issue.

-Our progress in building a diverse and inclusive work environment has resulted in a number of recognitions including the following:
+Our progress in building an inclusive and diverse work environment has resulted in a number of recognitions including the following:

-An article on the Sunday, Feb.
-1, 2015 front page of the St. Louis Post-Dispatch featured the firm’s work to raise money for the Michael Tramble Scholarship.
+Armstrong Teasdale created the Michael C. Tramble Memorial Scholarship Fund in 2004.
 Michael, a promising young African American associate, tragically lost his life in 1998, and even those who never knew him are passionate about keeping his memory alive.
-Demonstrating inclusion and teamwork, attorneys and staff pull together every year to fund a law school scholarship in his name.
-We want to celebrate the importance of diversity at our firm, Michael’s life and assure other minorities have a chance to succeed in the legal profession.
+Demonstrating inclusion and teamwork, attorneys and staff pull together every year to fund a scholarship in his name at his alma mater, the University of Missouri School of Law.
+We want to celebrate Michael’s life, the importance of diversity at our firm and assure other minorities have a chance to succeed in the legal profession.
+An article on the front page of the Feb.
+1, 2015 St. Louis Post-Dispatch featured the firm's work to raise money for the scholarship.

-The Association of Corporate Counsel St. Louis invited AT to serve as the sole law firm partner for its 2015 Diversity Internship Program.
+Armstrong Teasdale partnered with the Association of Corporate Counsel (ACC) St. Louis in 2016 as a sponsor of their Diversity Internship Program kick-off event.
+In 2015, the firm served as the sole law firm partner for the program.
 This marked the first time AT had been chosen for this coveted role in the 10-week program that is held each spring.
 The goal of the ACC program is to give 1L students in-house legal experience at St. Louis area corporations during their first summer.
 Program coordinators select interns from the law schools at the University of Missouri, Saint Louis University and Washington University.
 They are then matched with sponsoring companies and organizations.

 to read our 2016-2017 Diversity Report.